 Thermal Conductivity

-Aluminum brass, or 443 brass, contains a small percentage of aluminum, typically around 2-3%.
-This addition of aluminum improves the alloy’s corrosion resistance and strength, making it a popular choice for marine applications, heat exchangers, and other components exposed to harsh environments.
+Otherwise known as 443 brass, it contains 2-3% aluminum.
+The aluminum improves the alloy’s corrosion resistance and strength, making it ideal for marine applications, heat exchangers, and other parts exposed to harsh conditions.

-These are just a few examples of the many brass grades and alloys available.
-Each alloy has unique properties and is suited for different applications, depending on the project’s requirements.
-At Prototek Digital Manufacturing, we have extensive experience working with various alloys and can help you select the best material for your needs.
+These examples show the various brass grades and alloys available, each suited for different needs.
+At Prototek Digital Manufacturing, we can help you select the right material for your project.

 Which industries use brass, and what are some of its applications?